aldopando/BellabeatCaseStudy/README.md

 Observations.

 - ***The average total daily sleep time across the participants in this case study is 7 hours.
-Which means, the average participants are achieving the daily goal of 7 hours of sleep  for deeper physical and mental recovery***.
+Which means, the average participants are achieving the daily goal of 7 hours of sleep  for maintaining optimal mental health, physical health, and overall well-being.
+However, we are including naps and sleep segmented in this result.
+This doesn't tell us the real average  daily sleep time that users get during the night and then offset with naps***.

 ---

+## Average Total Daily Sleep Time (full cycles of sleep).

+While napping can contribute to your overall rest, it does not provide the same benefits as a complete sleep cycle.
+Naps are beneficial for immediate relief from sleepiness and can improve alertness and performance.
+However, they are not a substitute for the comprehensive benefits of nighttime sleep, which is crucial for deeper physical and mental recovery.

+During a night of sleep, your body cycles through four stages of sleep.
+The first three stages are called non-rapid eye movement (NREM) sleep and the final stage is called rapid eye movement (REM) sleep.
+Each stage is associated with a different depth of sleep as well as specific patterns in brain waves and muscle activity in the body.

+Your body cycles through all of the stages of sleep four to six times each night, going through one about once every 90 to 120 minutes.

+***A single sleep cycle, which includes both REM and non-REM (NREM) stages, typically lasts about 90 to 120 minutes***.

+---

+Therefore, we will estimate the average total daily sleep without counting the naps (<120 minutes) during daytime and including full cycles of sleep (>120 minutes).

+Daytime tipically is described as the period between the time when the sun rises and the time it goes down.
+It is the time when people usually go to work, school, or play outside.
+However, we also know that people may sleep in especially during the days off, which is the action when people remain asleep or in bed later than usual in the morning.
+This means that users can remain asleep after 8:00 am or even 10:00 am.

+To cover this common situation, we will redefine the daytime period to capture effectively the naps that users use to have.
+We will filter out naps between 12:00 pm to 8:00 pm.